ARTICLE CATEGORIES

 • an amino acid

-• a dietary substance for use by people to supplement the diet by increasing the total dietary intake
+• a dietary substance for use by people to supplement their diet by increasing the total dietary intake

 • a concentrate, metabolite, constituent, or extract

 Other sources like Jade Shutes from the School for Aromatic Studies explain this further: “Dietary supplements can be created by using both nutritive and non-nutritive ingredients.
 Essential oils, of course, would be considered non-nutritive dietary supplements.
 The use of essential oils continues to actually grow within the dietary supplement world.
-This is the value of GRAS approved essential oils.
-They have already gone through incredible safety evaluation for internal use.
+This is the value of GRAS-approved essential oils.
+They have already gone through incredible safety evaluations for internal use.
 So we see dietary supplement companies utilizing GRAS approved essential oils/co2 extracts.”
-(7)

-Remember that essential oils are oftentimes a key component of the supplements that we take, and this is key: Dietary supplement manufacturers are able to utilize structure/function claims whereas traditional aromatherapy companies who sell essential oils for external application cannot.
+Remember that essential oils are oftentimes a key component of the supplements that we take, and this is key: dietary supplement manufacturers are able to utilize certain structure/function claims, whereas traditional aromatherapy companies that sell essential oils for external application are operating in a different category.

-• Company XYZ states that a product reduces pain and inflammation on their website only.
+• Company XYZ states that a product reduces pain and inflammation on its website only.

-• Company XYZ does NOT state this on their dietary fact supplement label.
+• Company XYZ does NOT state this on their dietary supplement label.

-• Subsequently, the label does NOT require FDA approval before it goes to market.
+• Subsequently, the label does NOT mean the product was FDA-approved before it went to market.

-The bottom line is that according to the law (DSHEA), manufacturers are responsible for ensuring that their products are safe before they are marketed; which is a main factor when considering where to buy essential oils.
+The bottom line is that manufacturers are responsible for ensuring that their products are safe before they are marketed, which is a main factor when considering where to buy essential oils.

 The Great Aromatherapy Debate

 When choosing where to buy essential oils, it is commonly believed that the bottle should contain a supplement label.
-To make a brief statement about internal use, the fact remains that there are no scientific, evidence-based, anatomical, physiological or logical reasons to say that essentials oils are unsafe for human consumption.
+To make a brief statement about internal use, the fact remains that there are no scientific, evidence-based, anatomical, physiological, or logical reasons to say that all essential oils are unsafe for human consumption.

 Paradoxically, aromatherapists are still at odds with each other on this point, which confuses the casual essential oil user all the more.
-With that said, rest assured that large professional organizations like National Association for Holistic Aromatherapy (NAHA) support safe, internal use.
+With that said, rest assured that large professional organizations like the National Association for Holistic Aromatherapy, NAHA, acknowledge that essential oils may be applied on the skin, inhaled, diffused, or taken internally, while emphasizing that each method has safety issues that must be considered.
+(12)

-In the words of NAHA, “Essential oils may be applied on the skin (dermal application), inhaled, diffused or taken internally.
-Each of these methods have safety issues which need to be considered.”
-(9) And this makes complete sense to me.
-Like anything we can easily overdo it, and we must remember a little goes a long way with regard to essential oils – especially internal use!
+And this makes complete sense to me.
+Like anything, we can easily overdo it, and we must remember a little goes a long way with regard to essential oils, especially for internal use!

-The thing that really throws me for a loop regarding people who speak out against internal use is that they are in direct opposition of the several human studies in the scientific literature and completely disregard the Food and Drug Administration.
+The thing that really throws me for a loop regarding people who speak out against all internal use is that they are in direct opposition to the several human studies in the scientific literature and completely disregard the Food and Drug Administration’s recognition that many essential oils and natural extracts are used as flavoring substances.

 Yes, you read that correctly!
-According to the FDA, essential oils are safe for human consumption.
-For the exhaustive FDA-approved list of Generally Recognized As Safe (GRAS) oils see below.
-(10)
+According to federal regulation, certain essential oils, oleoresins, and natural extractives are generally recognized as safe for their intended use as listed.
+For the exhaustive FDA-recognized list of Generally Recognized As Safe, GRAS, oils, see below.
+(11)

-Note: not all oils that are safe for ingestion are included in the FDA-approved GRAS list.
-I recommend that we use this list as a base point to start the conversation about what is and what is not safe.
+Note: not all oils that are safe for ingestion are included in the FDA-recognized GRAS list, and GRAS status for intended use is not a blank check to ingest any oil, at any dose, in any person, for any purpose.
+I recommend that we use this list as a base point to start the conversation about what is and what is not safe because it all boils down to dosage, route, purpose, purity, and the person using it.

 Tips for Internal Use